 Since writing this article the prevalence of common law relationships has continued to sky rocket across Canada.
 The number of folks deciding to live together in some capacity before marriage is now roughly five times what it was thirty years ago!
 Because of how prevalent common law relationships are becoming, more and more experts are recommending cohabitation agreements, and many are pushing for national legislation on the topic.
 Right now, places like New Brunswick, Alberta, and Ontario, unmarried spouses have vert little rights to partner's property, whereas British Columbia enacted new legislation in 2011 that guarantees property right consideration after two years of cohabitation.
 As an example of how seemingly random this process can be, in the recent New Brunswick court case of Noel v.
 Butler, an unmarried couple that had been together 14 years split up, and it was determined one of the partners had no claim on the property of the other despite all “married rights” assumptions.

-So whether it’s as simple as deciding who is going to move their toothbrush into the other’s place, or deciding whose name will go on the mortgage, make sure that you know your rights and responsibilities in your province.
-No one likes to think about the worst case scenario, but given the statistics in the area of common law relationships, it’s important to put up safeguards so that a possible emotionally turbulent time isn’t compounded by a financial catastrophe.
+So whether it's as simple as deciding who is going to move their toothbrush into the other's place, or deciding whose name will go on the mortgage, make sure that you know your rights and responsibilities in your province.
+No one likes to think about the worst case scenario, but given the statistics in the area of common law relationships, it's important to put up safeguards so that a possible emotionally turbulent time isn't compounded by a financial catastrophe.
+It's also important to note that it is worthwhile to make sure that each of you has your name on various types of payments, utility bills, and credit cards throughout the relationship (or at least not have just one name on EVERYthing) because this can leave one person with no credit history if the relationship dissolves.
+If you don't know what your credit situation is, check it for free using our Borrowell free credit score promotion.